Lastcraft484/RoleBot/README.md

 Open rolebot.py in a text editor and locate:
 `if payload.message_id == (messageID):` in the first block on line 8.

-Here you will replace `messageID` with the i
+Here you will replace `messageID` with the ID noted before.
+The bot is set up to monitor 2 messages for emoji/role changes.
+If the bot is only going to monitor 1 message, delete the 2nd block of text( line 23-35)

 ## Example Emojis and role set up.